AltenStarcraft/AltenStarcraft/README.md

 # AltenStarcraft

-# Installation
+## Installation

-1)
-The PySc2InstallPackage contains the installer, you should be able to just run the install script and this will
+The PySc2InstallPackage contains an install script (InstallPySc2.cmd), execute this script and follow the inscrutions.
+The script will:
  - Install Python
  - Install PySc2
  - Install Starcraft2

-2)
-Then you should copy the folder "Agents" to C:%homepath%\AppData\Local\Programs\Python\Python37-32\Lib\site-packages\pysc2
+After the script finished copy the folder "Agents" to C:%homepath%\AppData\Local\Programs\Python\Python37-32\Lib\site-packages\pysc2

 When you did 1 and 2 you can start the move to beacon with you agent by running StartPySc2.cmd.